 Implantable cardioverter defibrillators (ICDs) prolong life by treating ventricular arrhythmias when they occur.
 Many patients with ICDs have disabling symptoms due to sustained arrhythmias which may also lead to painful shocks from the device.
 These sustained life-threatening ventricular arrhythmias can be suppressed with an effective oral anti-arrhythmic drug.
 About two million people worldwide have an ICD, and up to 50% of these patients require additional treatment with an anti-arrhythmic agent to reduce arrhythmias and ICD firing.3,4 Existing therapies are limited in their efficacy, and some of the drugs have high rates of toxicity over time.
 Espero Biopharma is investigating its AADs for the prevention of life threatening ventricular arrhythmias and device firing in patients with ICDs.

 Budiodarone is a clinical-stage oral drug candidate that is being investigated for its potential to treat refractory atrial fibrillation (AF), defined as those patients refractory to other anti-arrhythmic drugs or catheter ablation.
-Budiodarone is also being studied to suppress ventricular arrhythmias and device firing in patients with implantable cardioverter defibrillators (ICDs).

 Budiodarone is still under development and has not been shown to be safe and effective and has not been approved by any regulatory agency.